Department of Agriculture

 Washington National Office — Washington,DC

 - Crop Insured

-Nursery crop insurance is available in all states to all persons operating nurseries that meet certain criteria.
-Insurance coverage applies, by practice (field-grown or container), to all of your nursery plants in a county that:
+Nursery crop insurance is available in all counties for which a premium rate is provided in the actuarial documents to all persons operating nurseries that meet certain criteria.
+Insurance coverage applies, by practice (field-grown or container), to all of your nursery plants in a county and: